MercersKitchen/Advanced-CS/README.md

 Table of Contents
 - Getting Started, <a href="https://github.com/MercersKitchen/Advanced-CS#getting-started">Click Here</a>
 - Links to Review, <a href="https://github.com/MercersKitchen/Advanced-CS#review-of-introductory-and-intermediate-cs-processing-java">Click Here when Available</a>
-  - Introduction to App Development and Deployment, <a href="">Click Here when Available</a>
+  - Introduction to App Development and Deployment, <a href="https://github.com/MercersKitchen/Advanced-CS#introductory-cs-processing-java">Click Here when Available</a>
-  - Intermediate App Developement and Deployment, <a href="">Click Here when Available</a>
+  - Intermediate App Development and Deployment, <a href="https://github.com/MercersKitchen/Advanced-CS#intermediate-cs-processing-java">Click Here when Available</a>
 - <a href="">Click Here when Available</a>

 ---